Shinyhunter2109/Discord-Moveset-Bot/README.md

 - Latest Versions 3.12 & 3.13 (Pre release) have not been tested with the Program so atm no Support given means Try it out at your own risk !

+## Notes

+- Some Implementations have been made and tested with AI (ChatGPT).

 ## Supported Versions